Coderofcoders70/C-Language/README.md

 # C-Language
 One of my favorite language in the programming world.
+C is the basic amongst all the programming languages.
+If you can code in C. You can code in other languages also.
+Mastering C is like unlock a box filled with treasure.
+Treasure of knowledge and wisdom.
+My main focus to create this repository is to give you idea about C which will help you to learn the fundamental concepts of C Language.
+I hope my hard work will definitely help you to understand the C Language.